azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 #### Cold Path & Power BI Desktop
 -	Install the [Power BI Desktop application](https://powerbi.microsoft.com/en-us/desktop)
 - 	For each of the PBIX files provided in ***/Power BI*** you will need to complete the following steps
-	-	In Power BI Desktop, open the template PBIX file in the package directory ***Power BI***
+	-	In Power BI Desktop, open the template PBIX file in the directory ***Power BI***
 	-	On the application ribbon menu, choose *Edit Queries*
-	-	Under *Query Settings->Applied Steps*, click on the gear icon next to *Source*
+	-	Click *New Source* and select *SQL Server*.
 	-	In the SQL Server Database dialog that appears enter in the name of the SQL server and database created earlier.
+Leave the radio button on *Import*.
 	-	Click ***OK***
 	-	When prompted for credentials choose ***Database*** tab on the left and enter the user name and password for the SQL server created earlier.
-	-	Under *Query Settings->Applied Steps*, click on the gear icon next to Navigation.
-	-	Select "rawdata" under your own SQL server and database and click ***OK***.
-	-	On the application ribbon menu click *Close and Apply* which will return you to the main application window.
+	-	Click the *rawdata* table and then the *OK* button.
+	-	Click *Close and Apply*.
 	-	On the application ribbon menu click *Publish*, you will be prompted for your credentials.
 	-	Navigate to ***msit.powerbi.com*** site, open the menu on the top left corner of the screen, navigate to Dashboards to see the dashboard that has been published.